 These are my top 10 indoor activities for kids that I’ve done when my kids were toddlers.
-Since its winter time, I’ve gotta have a handful of these up my sleeve.
+Since its winter time, I’ve got to have a handful of these up my sleeve.

 Every one of these activities is easy to do, easy to set up, and uses materials that you should already have on hand (they’re all pretty common items).
 And if you don’t have the items, I’m listing a bunch of other options you could do instead!